Why the Problem Slide Matters (and How to Get It Right)

-In this post, you’ll discover practical techniques for crafting a problem slide that grabs attention, establishes relevance, and sets the stage for your story.
+This article is aimed at startup founders and teams preparing investor pitch decks.
+In this post, you’ll learn practical ways to craft a problem slide that grabs attention, establishes relevance, and sets the stage for your story.

 Let’s dive in!